Short answer

 Sources & Citations

-- [1] California Vehicle Code §27000 — Horn Requirements
+- [1] California Vehicle Code §27000 — Horn Equipment (audible 200 ft; no unreasonably loud or harsh sound)

-- [2] California Vehicle Code §27001 — Horn Sound
+- [2] California Vehicle Code §27001 — When the Horn May Be Used

-- [3] California Vehicle Code §27002 — Sirens Prohibited
+- [3] California Vehicle Code §27002 — Sirens Prohibited (except authorized emergency vehicles)

-- [4] California Vehicle Code §27003 — Misuse of Sirens
+- [4] California Vehicle Code §27003 — Armored Car Sirens

 Educational content.
 Not legal advice.
 Verify current statutes with your state DMV or a licensed attorney before installation.